 For jobs requiring at least an associate degree, CareerOneStop lists diagnostic medical sonographer as fourth in its 39 fastest-growing occupations and eleventh in its top 36 careers with the most job openings through 2024.

-careers in Cardiac Sonography.
+See more about careers in Cardiac Sonography.

 El Centro College